salesforcecli/plugin-deploy-retrieve/messages/project.decompose.md

 - Switch the project to use decomposed custom labels
   <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --source-dir .

-- Switch one packageDirectory to use decomposed custom labels
+- Without changing any existing files, see what the command would have produced.
-  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --source-dir force-app
+  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --dry-run

 # flags.dry-run.summary

-Explain what the command would do but don't modify the project.
+Explain what the command would do.

+# flags.dry-run.description

+Doesn't modify existing files.
+Lists files that would be deleted, explains modifications to sfdx-project.json, and outputs the resulting modifications to a new folder for review.

 # flags.preserve-temp-dir.summary